• Skip to primary navigation

 1. When looking at the nutritional information 1 serving = 1 tbsp

-2. Nutritional information will vary depending on the specific ingredients and brands you choose to use.
+2. Nutritional values are an estimate and will vary depending on the specific ingredients and brands you use.

-3. This sauce stores really well in the fridge in an air tight container for weeks.
+3. This sauce stores well in the fridge in an airtight container for 14 days.

 Nutrition